 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off the Surveyor will report this in the Report and will not turn them on.
 Mains supply.
-The installation where seen comprises PVC sheathed cabling and power outlet points are square pin/13 amp design.
-The installation incorporates a traditional fuse box.
+The installation where seen comprises PVC sheath cabling and power outlet points of square pin/13 amp design.
+The switch gear is located within the kitchen.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off the Surveyor will report this in the report and will not turn them on.
+None.
 Water, plumbing and bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-The installation where seen comprises distribution pipework formed in copper and soil/waste pipework formed in PVC.
-There is a hot water cylinder located within the garage and cold water storage tank provided within the roof void.
-The bathroom contains a bath, basin, WC and shower unit.
-The adjacent toilet suite comprises wash hand basin and WC.
-There is also an en suite shower room provided which includes for a WC, wash hand basin and shower unit.
+The installation where seen comprises distribution pipework formed in copper and soil/waste pipework formed in UPVC.
+The hot water cylinder is located in one of the first floor bedrooms and the cold water storage tank is located in the roof void over.
+The property includes a bathroom suite at first floor level comprising bath, basin and WC.
+An overbath shower is fitted.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Space heating is provided by way of an oil fired boiler within the garage supplying water filled radiators throughout.
-In addition, there is an open fire within the lounge.
-Domestic hot water we assume is by way of the oil boiler/electric immersion.
+Space heating is provided by way of an oil fired boiler within the understairs cupboard supplying water filled radiators throughout.
+Domestic hot water we assume is by way of the boiler/electric immersion.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Foul drainage is water borne to a septic tank within the garden grounds.
+Foul drainage is water borne to the public sewer.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-Smoke detectors are provided.
+Smoke detectors and a carbon monoxide meter were noted.
+Fire Safety legislation effective from February 2022 requires a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
+A heat detecting alarm must be installed in every kitchen area and all smoke and heat alarms must be ceiling mounted and interlinked.
+Where there is a carbon-fuelled appliance, eg. central heating boiler, open fire, wood burning stove, etc a carbon monoxide detector is also required.
+The purchaser(s) should appraise themselves of the requirements of this legislation and engage with appropriately accredited contractors to ensure compliance.